If you are experiencing issues with the mod, this will most likely sort you out. However, if this does not fix your problem, contact me directly here.

 3. If you have installed a previous version of the mod, make sure you have deleted all the files from it before installing the new version.

-4. Make sure you put the file titled basementaldrugs.ts4script directly in your Mods folder (no subfolders).
+4. Make sure you put both the file titled basementaldrugs.ts4script and the .package file directly in your Mods folder (no subfolders).